 Now this is what paradise should feel like.

 We strolled, hand in hand, wading in the warm water and chasing pure white sand crabs across the beach:

 Oddly, we’d started wishing that we had one more day here.
 It was hard to believe, given our initiation and first impressions.
 But how could we harbour bad feelings about a place that offered views like this?

-In the end, we left the north beaches of Zanzibar with mixed feelings.
+In the end, we left Kendwa Beach with mixed feelings.
 The weather and location were spectacular, but the salespeople and wait staff left us with a bad impression.
 But if you are planning a trip that includes Zanzibar, a day or two at the beach is worth adding to your itinerary.

 Just remember to bring a variety of small change for incidentals, and pack inexpensive clothing/shoes that you won’t feel bad about losing if they happen to go missing.
 And if something does go missing, just walk to the nearest beachside kiosk.
 I bet they have something in just your size.